-THE SAMUEL W. BOWNE HALL, the latest addition to an already important group of buildings on the famous campus of Drew Theological Seminary, Madison, New Jersey, is the gift of the great and good man whose honored name it bears, and who died in Christ October 29th, 1910.
+The Samuel W. Bowne Hall, the latest addition to an already important group of buildings on the famous campus of Drew Theological Seminary, Madison, New Jersey, is the gift of a great and good man whose honored name it bears, who died in Christ October 29th, 1910.
 "Blessed are the dead which die in the Lord, for they do rest from their labors, and their works do follow them."

 Samuel W. Bowne was a benevolent man.
 He was a generous giver, not through training, but by nature.
-Giving was as unerring an impulse with him as breathing, and when he ceased to breathe, his "works" continued their holy ministries, and will through the long years.
-What a great heart his was!
-He was interested in churches, in colleges and schools, in hospitals, in homes for children and for the aged, in philanthropic enterprises of many names-his sympathies were broad as the world and catholic as the gospel.
-But to no institution of learning, it would seem, did he give as largely as to Drew Theological Seminary.
-For many years this school was one of his favorite causes.
-He became a trustee of the Seminary in 1888, and in 1901 was elected President of the Board of Trustees.
+Giving was an unerring impulse with him as breathing, and when he ceased to breathe, his works continued their holy ministries, and will through long years.
+What a good heart his was!
+He was interested in churches, in colleges and schools, in hospitals, in homes for children and for the aged, in philanthropic enterprises of many names- his sympathies were broad as the world and catholic as the gospel.
+But to no institution of learning did he give as largely as to Drew Theological Seminary. for many years this school was one of his favorite causes.
+He became a trustee of the seminary in 1888, and in 1901 was elected President of the Board of Trustees.
 His first large gift to Drew was when he and Mr. William Hoyt, another most generous friend of the Seminary, together erected the largest and most important of the dormitories on the campus, which is known as Hoyt-Bowne Hall.
-Next he gave the gymnasium, which was being built at the time he was stricken-the Bowne Gymnasium, complete in every detail, and with a fine swimming pool-and now this other and last building has risen here in the midst of these noble trees which he loved, having been provided for among other bequests to the Seminary in his remarkable will.
+Next he gave the gymnasium, which was being built at the time he was stricken- the Bowne Gymnasium, complete in every detail, and with a fine swimming pool- and now this other and last building has risen here in the midst of these noble trees which he loved, having been provided for among other bequests to the Seminary in his remarkable will.
 Indeed, "his works do follow him!"